 Enjoy 24/7 access to these FREE online resources with your library card!

 PCL Teens, your library card grants you access to more than just books.
 Your library can provide you with special access and services!
-We have computer rentals, streaming services, online tutoring, practice tests for school and driving, and much more all for free.
+We have computer rentals, streaming services, online tutoring, practice tests for school and driving, and much more, all for free.
+Check out teen library resources free with your library card!

 Teens might also benefit from many other databases on our list, covering history, genealogy, science, world languages, engine repair, literature, career guidance, and more.
 We have currently added a few new items to our database list!
 Check them out below!